dportik/dadi_pipeline/Two_Populations/README.md

 set of USER SELECTED starting values for parameters.
 The default is to run 100 replicates for each of the 15 models.
 As before, you'll need to provide the full path to the SNPs input file, the specific population labels, the projection numbers, and grid size.
-This  script also requires the *Models_2D.py* script to be in same working directory.
+This  script also requires the *Models_2D.py* and *Optimize_Functions.py* scripts to be in same working directory.
 The output for each model is the same style tab-delimited text file which can be opened and sorted to find the best scoring replicate and do AIC comparisons, delta AIC, or weights for the model set.
 The optimized parameter values for each model should be used for the subsequent plotting script.

 The outputs from here will be labeled according to model and a user selected prefix name, and are written to the working directory as: